Solar Panel Maintenance Guide: How to Maintain Solar Panels

 The best way to know if your solar panel system might need maintenance is to check your system monitor.
 Solar system monitors report electrical output and can inform an owner when maintenance may be needed.
 Checking your production report consistently will help let you know right away if your system is in full operation or has run into an issue that requires attention.
 If after checking the monitoring app and something seems off, call your installer’s service department.
 They can help you determine if there is a technical issue with a panel and can diagnose and repair the system quickly.

-The key to worry-free maintenance is a solid warranty.
-Before going solar, you will want to make sure you are doing your homework, reading reviews, asking questions about warranties, and making sure you are protected if a maintenance issue does occur.
+The key to worry-free maintenance is a solid solar panel warranty.
+Before going solar, you will want to make sure you are doing your homework, reading reviews, asking questions about solar panel warranties, and making sure you are protected if a maintenance issue does occur.
 The average lifespan of a solar panel system is about 25-30 years, so you want to ensure you are protected for as long as possible.

 A SunPower warranty is broken down into a few parts; a complete system warranty and a complete service warranty.
 The complete system warranty offers the most comprehensive coverage on the market covering your whole system including the panels, microinverters, racking system and even power production for 25 years, as well as a 10 year warranty on monitoring hardware.
 In most conventional solar warranties, each part is made and warranted by a different manufacturer, who typically only offer 10 year warranties for the parts.
 The SunPower complete service warranty covers any issues with your system, and includes an easy process so there is no need for receipts, proof of purchase or written claims.
 SunPower will send a certified installation contractor to fix the issue and cover the cost of labor, shipping and parts for 25 years.
 SunPower will also include a workmanship warranty to cover any accidental damage caused by workmanship errors during installation.
 The conventional solar warranties will make you provide the original proof of purchase, submit a claim in writing, and ask you to pay to ship and package parts, both new and defective.

-When it comes to maintenance, it’s best to first choose a product that is proven to work well over long periods of time.
+When it comes to solar maintenance, it’s best to first choose a product that is proven to work well over long periods of time.
 Then choose a company that has a long history and a proven good-standing track record for servicing their clients.
 Lastly, if you suspect a maintenance issue, call your service department!
 When your installer takes the safety of both their team, their solar systems, and their clients seriously, you can rest assured that your solar system will always perform at its peak efficiency.

 For more information on solar panel maintenance, as well as monitoring portals, please visit the Client Corner.